MicrosoftDocs/fabric-docs/docs/get-started/task-flow-work-with.md

 # Work with tasks

 This article describes how to work with tasks.
-The target audience is data analytics solution architects who are designing a data analytics solution, and engineers who need to know how to use task flows to facilitate their work.
+The target audience is data analytics solution architects who are designing a data analytics solution, engineers who need to know how to use task flows to facilitate their work, and others who want to use the task flow to filter the item list to help navigate and understand the workspace.

 ## Prerequisites

 To create or edit the task flow, and to create items in the workspace via the task flow, you need to be an Admin, Member, or Contributor in the workspace.

-Admins, Members, Contributors, and Vistors can use the task flow to [filter the items list](#navigate-items-with-the-task-flow).
+Admins, Members, Contributors, and Viewers can use the task flow to [filter the items list](#navigate-items-with-the-task-flow).

 ## Task controls